 Smedmore House, one of Dorset’s finest Georgian manor houses, is available for holidays, weekends, house parties, weddings and civil ceremonies as well as for corporate events, dinners, meetings, presentations and as a film location.
 Surrounded by countryside and spectacular sea views as far as the eye can see, Smedmore House offers a level of tranquillity and privacy hard to find elsewhere.
-It sleeps 16 and has a dining-room with Georgian plaster-work and over 100 eighteenth-century Furstenberg plates on the walls.
+It sleeps 16 in 8 double bedrooms and has the marvellously warm and relaxed atmosphere of a well-loved family home.

 Two acres of flower gardens, orchards, and a Mediterranean garden surround this Dorset seaside escape.
 At the bottom of the main walled garden is a walk through woods and fields, past sphinxes, urns and obelisks, down to Kimmeridge Bay.